Limit varieties generated by finite non-J-trivial aperiodic monoids: Introduction

-The next pair of limit varieties $\mathbb J$ and $\mathbb {\overline J}$ was discovered by Gusev \cite{Gusev-SF} (row 3 in Table~\ref{classes} and Example~\ref{E: final}(iii)).
+The next pair of limit varieties $\mathbb J$ and $\mathbb {\overline J}$ was discovered by Gusev \cite{Gusev-SF}.
 In~\cite{Gusev-JAA}, he proves that $\mathbb L$, $\mathbb M$, $\mathbb J$ and $\mathbb {\overline J}$ are the only limit varieties of aperiodic monoids with commuting idempotents.
-In~\cite{GS}, Gusev and the author present the last pair $\mathbb K$ and $\mathbb {\overline K}$ of limit varieties generated by finite $J$-trivial monoids (row 4 in Table~\ref{classes} and Example~\ref{E: final}(iv)) and show that there are exactly seven limit varieties of $J$-trivial monoids.
+In~\cite{GS}, Gusev and the author present the last pair $\mathbb K$ and $\mathbb {\overline K}$ of limit varieties generated by finite $J$-trivial monoids and show that there are exactly seven limit varieties of $J$-trivial monoids.

 Let $E$ be the semigroup given by presentation:

 Monoid $E^1$ was first investigated by Lee and Li \cite[Section~14]{Lee-Li}, where it was shown to be finitely based by $\{xtx \approx xtx^2 \approx x^2tx,\, xy^2x \approx x^2y^2\}$.